Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Proof of Theorem and

 \subsection{Definition of the transport}

-We try now to compare the the dynamics of $\mu_N$ and $f_N$, two distributions which have a compact support.
-For that, we choose an optimal transport $T^0 (= T^0_N)$ from $f_N^0$ to $\mu_N^0$ for the infinite MKW distance The existence of such a transport is ensured by \cite{ChaDePJuu08}. $T^0$ is defined on the support of $f_N^0$, which is included in $B_{2d}(0, R^0)$ (the size of the support), and Proposition~\ref{prop:Winfbound} implies that $W_\infty(f_N^0, \mu_N^0) \leq \ep$.
+We now try to compare the dynamics of $\mu_N$ and $f_N$, which both have a compact support.
+For that, we choose an optimal transport $T^0$ (of course depending on $N$) from $f_N^0$ to $\mu_N^0$ for the infinite MKW distance.
+The existence of such a transport is ensured by \cite{ChaDePJuu08}. $T^0$ is defined on the support of $f_N^0$, which is included in $B_{2d}(0, R^0)$ (the size of the support), and Proposition~\ref{prop:Winfbound} implies that $W_\infty(f_N^0, \mu_N^0) \leq \ep$.

-Thanks to the hypothesis of both theorems, the strong solution $f_N$ to the Vlasov equation is well defined till a time $T^\ast$, infinite in the case of Theorem~\ref{thm:deter}, that depends only on $C_\infty$ and $R_0$ and not on $N$.
+Thanks to the assumptions of both theorems, the strong solution $f_N$ to the Vlasov equation is well defined till a time $T^\ast$, infinite in the case of Theorem~\ref{thm:deter}, that depends only on $C_\infty$ and $R_0$ and not on $N$.
 Since we are dealing with strong solutions, there exists a well-defined underlying flow, that we will denote by $Z^f =(X^f,V^f)$ : $Z^f(t,s,z)$ being the position-velocity at time $t$ of a particle with position-velocity $z$ at time $s$.

-Moreover, by the hypothesis of Theorem~\ref{thm:deter} or because we use a cut-off in Theorem~\ref{thm:cutoff}, the dynamic of the $N$ particles is well defined, and we can also write in that case a flow $Z^\mu=(X^\mu,V^\mu)$, which is well defined at least at the position and velocity of the particles we are considering.
+Moreover, by the assumption of Theorem~\ref{thm:deter} or because we use a cut-off in Theorem~\ref{thm:cutoff}, the dynamic of the $N$ particles is well defined, and we can also write in that case a flow $Z^\mu=(X^\mu,V^\mu)$, which is well defined at least at the position and velocity of the particles we are considering.
 A simple way to get a transport of $f_N(t)$ on $\mu_N(t)$ is to transport along the flows the map $T^0$, i.e. to define